- Importing the structure of files

 Available only with this kind of connection

-To use an Informix database with the Native Connector, the structure of Informix tables must be imported into the WINDEV or WEBDEV analysis
+To use a PostgreSQL database with Native Connector (also called Native Access), the structure of PostgreSQL tables must be imported into the WINDEV or WEBDEV analysis

 Importing the structure of files